 ||Matthew 1:22: The author cites a passage in an ancient Greek

-translation of Isaiah.
-The translation from the original Hebrew was an error: it substituted "virgin"
+translation of the book of Isaiah.
+That translation from the original Hebrew was an error: it substituted "virgin"

 for "young woman."
-Matthew and Luke probably felt compelled to go along
+The authors of the Gospels of Matthew and Luke probably felt compelled to go along

 with the expectation that Jesus' mother was a virgin.